cassidymwagner/fluidsf/README.md

 At this point, you go find your fork on github.com and create a [pull request](https://help.github.com/articles/using-pull-requests/).
 Clearly describe what you have done in the comments.
 If your pull request fixes an issue or adds a useful new feature, the team will gladly merge it.

-After your pull request is merged, you can switch back to the master branch, rebase, and delete your feature branch.
+After your pull request is merged, you can switch back to the main branch, rebase, and delete your feature branch.
 You will find your new feature incorporated into fluidsf.

-    $ git checkout master
+    $ git checkout main
     $ git fetch upstream
-    $ git rebase upstream/master
+    $ git rebase upstream/main
     $ git branch -d cool_new_feature

 ### Adding Tests for New Functionality